EarthAsylum/eacMetaPixel/readme.md

     +   Buttons and links that add an item to the cart.
 +   Initiate Checkout
     +   The checkout page.
++	Add Payment Info
+	+ 	Billing information on checkout page.
 +   Purchase Completed
-    +   Purchase confirmation page. (a 'Purchase' event is registered as a 'Subscription' if the order includes a subscription, or as a 'StartTrial' if any subscription has a trial start date.)
+    +   Purchase confirmation page. (a 'Purchase' event is registered as a 'Subscription' if the order includes a subscription).

 #### Server Based Conversion API

-Support for the Meta [Conversion API](https://developers.facebook.com/docs/marketing-api/conversions-api) to track purchase events directly from your server is included.
-When using the Conversion API, additional information will be passed through the api, including:
+Support for the Meta [Conversion API](https://developers.facebook.com/docs/marketing-api/conversions-api) to track  events directly from your server is included.
+When using the Conversion API (CAPI), additional information will be passed through the purchase api, including:

 +   Customer name (hashed, non-decipherable)
 +   Customer email address (hashed, non-decipherable)